On the Convergence of Muon and Beyond: Convergence Analysis

-In this subsection, we examine the performance of Muon-MVR1 and Muon-MVR2 under the setting where the non-convex objective functions satisfy the Polyak-Łojasiewicz (PL) condition.
-Our analysis is based on the following additional assumption: \begin{assumption} We assume the function $f$ is $\mu$-PL, i.e., $\|\nabla f(\mathbf{X}_t)\|_F^2 \ge 2\mu(f(\mathbf{X}_t) - f^*)$. \end{assumption}
+This subsection studies Muon-type methods under the Polyak–Łojasiewicz condition.
+We present two types of guarantees.
+First, Theorems \ref{th-best-mvr1} and \ref{th-best-mvr2} give best-iterate bounds for the expected square-root suboptimality.
+Second, Theorems \ref{th-last-mvr1} and \ref{th-last-mvr2} establish non-ergodic last-iterate bounds for the expected objective gap.
+Our analysis is based on the following additional assumption: \begin{assumption} We assume the function $f$ is $\mu$-PL, i.e., $\|\nabla f(\mathbf{X})\|_F^2 \ge 2\mu(f(\mathbf{X}) - f^*)$. \end{assumption}